alan-turing-institute/deepsensor/CODE_OF_CONDUCT.md

 # Code of Conduct

+We want DeepSensor to be an open, welcoming, diverse, inclusive, and healthy community.
+We do not tolerate rude or disrespectful behavior toward anyone.
+For most people, this should be enough information to just know what we mean.
+However, for more specific expectations, see our code of conduct below.

 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our community a